Portal (video game): Design

 The Weighted Companion Cube inspiration was from project lead Kim Swift with additional input from Wolpaw from reading some "declassified government interrogation thing" whereby "isolation leads subjects to begin to attach to inanimate objects"; Swift commented, "We had a long level called Box Marathon; we wanted players to bring this box with them from the beginning to the end.
 But people would forget about the box, so we added dialogue, applied the heart to the cube, and continued to up the ante until people became attached to the box.
 Later on, we added the incineration idea.
 The artistic expression grew from the gameplay."
 Wolpaw further noted that the need to incinerate the Weighted Companion Cube came as a result of the final boss battle design; they recognized they had not introduced the idea of incineration necessary to complete the boss battle, and by training the player to do it with the Weighted Companion Cube, found the narrative "way stronger" with its "death".
 Swift noted that any similarities to psychological situations in the Milgram experiment or 2001: A Space Odyssey are entirely coincidental.

 The portal gun's full name, Aperture Science Handheld Portal Device, can be abbreviated as ASHPD, which resembles a shortening of the name Adrian Shephard, the protagonist of Half-Life: Opposing Force.
-Fans noticed this similarity before the game's release; as a result, the team placed a red herring in the game by having the letters of Adrian Shephard highlighted on keyboards found within the game.
-According to Kim Swift, the cake is a Black Forest cake that she thought looked the best at the nearby Regent Bakery and Cafe in Redmond, Washington, and, as an Easter egg within the game, its recipe is scattered among various screens showing lines of binary code.
-The Regent Bakery has stated that since the release of the game, its Black Forest cake has been one of its more popular items.
+Fans noticed this similarity before Portals release; as a result, the team placed a red herring by having the letters of Adrian Shephard highlighted on keyboards found within the game.
+According to Swift, the cake is a Black Forest cake that she thought looked the best at the nearby Regent Bakery and Cafe in Redmond, Washington, and, as an Easter egg, its recipe is scattered among various screens showing lines of binary code.
+The Regent Bakery has stated that since the release of Portal, its Black Forest cake has been one of its more popular items.